anodejs/anodejs/docs/SIMPLE_SETUP.md

 * URL prefix - the farm name.
 Better be as the name specified in ```farm.json``` above (e.g. ```myanodefarm``` as referred in this manual)
 * Name for the service - use the same name as URL prefix (not must, but easier to manage).
 * Choose region where to place this ANODE farm.
+* Deployment name is insignificant.
 * In ```Deployment option``` (sometimes called ```Environment```) choose ```Production```.
 We don't use Azure ```Staging``` deployments.
 * In ```Package location``` browse to the location of the downloaded ANODE package file.
 * In ```Configuration file``` browse to the configuration file you've created for the farm.

+NOTE: If you create farm with one instance (in Azure configuration you've specified ```Instances count="1"```), don't forget to check Azure's check box ```Deploy even if one or more roles contain a single instance.``` or/and ignore the warning Azure portal may issue.

 Submit the form and wait for all instances to be in the state ```Ready```.